 Across the nation many grandparents are playing pivotal roles in the lives of their grandchildren.
 An increasing number of grandparents, separated from their grandchildren, are seeking visitation rights.
 Illinois law provides for the visitation rights of grandparents, as well as other non-parents, including caregivers, step-parents, and foster parents.
 If you are pursuing your right to spend time with your grandchildren, an experienced grandparents’ rights attorney can help you resolve your case favorably.
-The family law and divorce attorneys at the Law Offices of Douglas B. Warlick have won visitation rights for grandparents throughout St. Charles, Elgin, Batavia, Aurora, Naperville, Oswego, Yorkville, and DuPage County.
+The family law and divorce attorneys at the The Law Offices of Douglas B. Warlick & Associates have won visitation rights for grandparents throughout St. Charles, Elgin, Batavia, Aurora, Naperville, Oswego, Yorkville, and DuPage County.

 Kane County Grandparents' Rights Attorney

 The statutes in Illinois law, the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/101), the Illinois Probate Act of 1975 (755 ILCS 5/1-1), and the Illinois Adoption Act (750 ILCS 5/0.01), address the rights of grandparents to sue for visitation with their grandchildren, in situations in which: